-APPENDIX C: Request for Reasonable Accommodation
+APPENDIX B: Request for Reasonable Accommodation

-I. INSTRUCTIONS: Complete before providing this form to Human Resources.
+piete before providing this for

-Date:

 Name:

 First Middle (optional) Last

-Position :

-Departn nent:

-Supervi sor:
+Position:

+Department ·

+Supervisor:

 II.
-DISABILITY
+DISABIL ITY

-Medical Condition(s):
+Medical Co ndition(s):

 III.
-REQUESTED ACCOMMODATION:
+REQUE ESTED ACCO MMODATION:

-1. I attest that I have requested and reviewed my position description.
+1. I attest tha at I have reque sted and reviewed my position n description.

-\\\\Yes \\\\No
+Yes No

-2. Please provide the reason(s) why you are requesting an accommodation.
-Include a description of the essential functions of your job that you currently are unable to perform and explain how the requested accommodation(s) will enable you to perform those essential functions of your job.
+essential fur nctions of your an accommodation.
+Include a ble to perform and explain howential functions of your job. •

+·····

-3. If you are requesting an adjusted/reduced schedule, please specify the requested schedule (days and hours):
+3. If you are hours): requesting an adjusted/reduced schedule, p please specify the requested so chedule (days and

+4. How long will the requested accommodation(s) be needed?
 5. Please attach to this form any documentation that you believe supports your need for the requested reasonable accommodation.
 Please also provide any other information that you believe is relevant to your request.
 IV.
 PHYSICIAN CONTACT INFORMATION (Please provide name, address, telephone and fax numbers.)
 I certify that the information contained on this form and submitted with this form is true and correct.

-Signature:

-Date:
+Signature: Date: